Master’s Degree in Biotechnology and Biomedicine by the University of Jaén

 You can consult and download more information and documents related to the calendar and timetable of this title by clicking here (opens in a new window)

-The Master's Dissertation includes the presentation of a report and the public defense of the work carried out in accordance with the specifications described in the specific regulations of the Master.
+The Master’s Dissertation includes the submission of a written report and a public defense of the work carried out, in accordance with the specifications outlined in the new regulations governing Final Academic Projects at the University of Jaén.

-You can consult and download the information and documents related to the Master's Dissertation of this title by clicking here (opens in a new window).
+You can consult and download information and documents related to the Master's Dissertation by clicking here (opens in a new window).

 El Suplemento Europeo al Título es el documento que acompaña al título universitario de carácter oficial y validez en todo el territorio nacional con la información unificada, personalizada para cada titulado universitario, sobre los estudios cursados, los resultados obtenidos, las capacidades profesionales adquiridas y el nivel de su titulación en el sistema nacional de educación superior.